JuliaDynamics/Agents.jl/docs/src/tutorial.md

 collect(allagents(model))
 ````

-For the `@multiagent` case, there is really no difference.
+For the `@multiagent` case, there is really no difference apart from
+the usage of a custom `constructor` function.
 We have

 ````@example tutorial
 model = StandardABM(MultiSchelling, space)